 Moderate, mitigated to Low: Rabies posed a year-round moderate risk.
 Occurrence in local animals was well above U.S. levels due to the lack of organized control programs.
 Dogs are the primary reservoir of rabies in Afghanistan, and a frequent source of human exposure.
-Rabies is transmitted by exposure to the virus-laden saliva of an infected animal, typically through bites, but could have occurred from scratches contaminated with the saliva.
-A U.S. Army Soldier stationed in Afghanistan died of rabies on 31 August 2011 (Reference 13).
+Rabies is transmitted by exposure to the virus-laden saliva of an infected animal, typically through bites, but could occur from scratches contaminated with the saliva.
+A U.S. Army Soldier deployed to Afghanistan from May 2010 to May 2011 died of rabies in New York on 31 August 2011 (Reference 8).
 Laboratory results indicated the Soldier was infected from contact with a dog while deployed.
 Although the vast majority (>99%) of persons who develop rabies disease will do so within a year after a risk exposure, there have been rare reports of individuals presenting with rabies disease up to six years or more after their last known risk exposure.
 Mitigation strategies included command emphasis of CENTCOM GO 1B, reduction of animal habitats, active pest management programs, and timely treatment of feral animal scratches/bites.